 How to find Challenge Mode

-1. Select the Lab you'd like to use in Challenge Mode from the list of available Labs with Challenge Mode.
+- Select the Lab you'd like to use in Challenge Mode from the list of available Labs.

-2. Before starting, you can switch to Guided Mode or back to Challenge Mode from the dropdown on the left.
+- Before starting, you can switch to Challenge Mode or back to Challenge Mode from the dropdown on the left.

-3. Once the lab is submitted, students will see a results page showing their score overall as well as their Pass/Fail status by objective.
+- Once the lab is submitted, you will see a results page showing your score overall as well as your Pass/Fail status by objective.

 How are Challenge Labs Scored?

-If you believe your score was calculated incorrectly, or that there may be an issue with the lab, you can let us know through the content rating system (up/down vote with comments) or through a support ticket.
+If you believe your score was calculated incorrectly, or that there may be an issue with the lab, let us know.
+Use the content rating system to up/down vote with comments, or create a support ticket.

 Why are some objectives not scored?

-Some objectives are not measurable.
-Examples might include an objective that requires the student to go to the AWS sandbox, which is merely visiting a web page, or an objective with sufficient complexity to make it difficult to impossible to measure.
-Additionally, some objectives may be considered prerequisites to preceding objectives, and to simplify/speed the scoring process, they aren’t measured.
+Some objectives are not measurable because they are prerequisites, too simple or too complex.
+For example, an objective that requires you to go to the AWS sandbox, which is merely visiting a web page, is too simple to score.
+Additionally, objectives that may be considered prerequisites to larger objectives are not scored to simplify/speed the scoring process.

 Will all labs have a scoring option or Challenge Mode eventually?

 ACG currently has over 1,600 published labs.
 It will take us some time to add the scoring capability to a majority of labs, but we’ll be doing that on an ongoing basis.
-Note that labs slated for retirement/replacement in the near future and possibly very high-complexity labs may never have the scoring capability added.
+However, labs slated for retirement or replacement in the near future, as well as some high-complexity labs, may never have the scoring capability added.